gab-cat/merchkins-app/docs/knowledge-base/voucher-system.md

 ### 4. Refund Voucher

-- **What is it?** When you approve a refund request, the system automatically creates this voucher for the customer.
+- **What is it?** When you approve a refund request or cancel a paid order, the system automatically creates this voucher for the customer.
 - **How it works:** The customer receives a code equal to the refund amount.
 They can use this code to buy anything from any store on the platform.
+- **Cancellation Types:**
+  - **Customer-initiated:** Vouchers are voucher-only (no monetary refund option).
+  - **Seller-initiated:** Vouchers can be converted to monetary refunds after 14 days from issuance.
 - **Note for Sellers:** If a customer uses a Refund Voucher to buy from your store, **you still get paid the full amount** (minus the standard platform fee).
 The platform covers the cost of the voucher.

 ---